 Hand each family member at the Christmas dinner table a list of 5 songs or Christmas carols.
 They then have one minute to hum the carol or well-known song for the others to guess.
 This game is guaranteed to raise a smile at the table, particularly if there’s more than one tone deaf person playing.

 Put an array of Christmas themed items on a tray and give people one minute to memorise as many of the items as they can.
 Take the tray away and have them write down as many as they can remember in 30 seconds.
-This is a great test of your memory, especially after a few mulled wines and sweet sherries.
+This is a great game to test your memory, especially after a few mulled wines and sweet sherries.

 Designate a family DJ to control the music and dig out a trusty Christmas album or playlist.
 Split into teams and try to guess the name of the carol or Christmas hit, given only a few seconds of the song.
 The team with the most correct answers wins.